telefonicaid/kafnus/doc/01_installation.md

 ```

 Next section explains how to build all them.
 At the end of executing the procedure described in that section, your
-`plugins/` folder should look like shown above.
+`plugins/` directory should look like shown above.

 ---